 It was through the addition of a rival Terminator, a concept that was supposed to be applied to the first movie until a lack of existing technology intervened, that Cameron was able to freshen the formula without truly deviating from it — something later sequels would do to their detriment.
 The manhunt concept was key to the success of the original movie, and casting Robert Patrick as the shape-shifting assassin sent back in time to eliminate a teenage John is the director’s second stroke of genius.
 The T-1000 is a prototype model made from mimetic polyalloy, a ‘nanomorph’ who is able to visually mimic the molecular structure of any living being, as well as transforming its body into lethal, non-complex weapons.
 While the T-800 is able to register pain and can deteriorate if subjected to enough firepower, his advanced opponent is nigh-on indestructible, his wounds closing immediately and causing no lasting harm.
 The fact that Patrick has a much smaller frame than his adversary makes him even more unsettling.
 This time the odds are stacked against both the reprogrammed T-800 and the would-be-family he’s been sent to protect.

 The monster Patrick, Cameron and his SFX team were able to forge is simply terrifying.
-As a kid, Arnie was my go-to star, an invincible mass of muscle who had disposed of the likes of the fearsome Predator, but I feared for him like never before when pitted against the T-1000, an irrepressible scourge who emerges from the blazing wreckage time and time again.
-For me, there is an element of John Carpenter’s The Thing here.
-Not only is Patrick’s T-1000 able to assimilate different forms, when heavily wounded it adopts the kind of abstract variations synonymous with Rob Bottin’s outpost parasite, is a tech variation boasting that same inhumanity which proves just as unsettling.
+As a kid, Arnie was my go-to star, an invincible mass of muscle who was undefeated in the realms of Hollywood, but I feared for him like never before when pitted against the T-1000, an irrepressible scourge who emerges from the blazing wreckage time and time again.
+For me, there’s an element of John Carpenter’s The Thing at play.
+Not only is Patrick’s T-1000 able to assimilate different forms, when heavily wounded it adopts the kind of abstract variations synonymous with Rob Bottin’s outpost parasite, is a tech variation boasting that same inhumanity that proves just as unsettling.
 There is something so creepy and inorganic about the liquid metal scene too.
 When a frozen and shattered T-1000 begins to reform, it’s like a cellular disease that won’t die, that just keeps evolving, growing deadlier and more persistent.
-It is unremitting death personified.
+The T-1000 is unremitting death personified.

 Patrick’s coldblooded performance is key to establishing our empathy for a machine who once struck fear in our hearts.
-The T-800’s future obsolescence makes him a somewhat tragic figure, and the fact that he has been reconfigured to learn from his human counterparts makes him all the more fragile and endearing.
+The T-800’s future obsolescence makes him a somewhat tragic figure; the fact that he’s been reconfigured to learn from his human counterparts making him all the more fragile and endearing.
+The moment when the machine stiffly examines a baby while holding it up like a bag of oranges is absolutely priceless, but also meaningful, as are those scenes when the T-800 gets a crash course in modern profanity, the actor’s delivery of lines like “Chill out, dickwad,” an absolute joy to behold.
 The movie’s greatest charm lies in the evolving relationship of the T-800 and a young John Connor.
-In a deliciously ironic twist, it is through the machine that his future self had sent back in time that John learns how to become the leader who future generations will depend upon.
-Similarly, it is through the child that the T-800 is able to learn what it is to be human, to understand right from wrong in an environment of ceaseless and necessary violence.
+In a deliciously ironic twist, it’s through the machine that a future John had sent back in time that he learns how to become the leader who future generations will depend upon.
+Similarly, it’s through the child that the T-800 is able to learn what it is to be human, to understand right from wrong in an environment of ceaseless and necessary violence.
 The machine is able to learn restraint, to recognise the difference between right and wrong and understand why it is that people cry.
 Without this element the movie would be nothing more than two machines knocking the shit out of each other.
 There would be no empathy, no sense of allegiance, no heart.

 Those human traits come naturally to John, but stability is something that must be provided, and his arrives in the most unlikely form.
-Sporting a Public Enemy t-shirt and zipping from crime-to- crime on his dirt bike, John already possesses the kind of warrior instincts and resourcefulness that are vital to any leader thanks to a life with uncaring foster parents and a necessity to fend for himself, but his precociousness must be curbed, his priorities reprogrammed, and in his mechanical counterpart he discovers an entity that only sees the big picture, that cannot have its attention diverted for any reason, right or wrong.
-Judgment Day‘s T-800 is like an old, washed-up cowboy finding just enough mettle for one final showdown, and ultimately it is his newfound respect for human life that allows him the strength to complete his task.
-He’s a still machine, but after his system fails he conjures the strength for one last battle, and you sense that this is more than just a programmed objective at work.
+Sporting a Public Enemy t-shirt and zipping from crime-to- crime on his dirt bike, John already possesses the kind of resourcefulness that is vital to any future leader thanks to a life with uncaring foster parents and the necessity of having to fend for himself, but his precociousness must be curbed, his priorities reprogrammed, and in his mechanical counterpart he discovers an entity that only sees the big picture, that cannot have its attention diverted for any reason, right or wrong.
+Judgment Day‘s T-800 is like an old, washed-up cowboy finding just enough mettle for one final showdown.
+Ultimately, it’s his newfound respect for human life that allows him the strength to complete his task.
+He’s still a machine, but after his system fails he conjures the will for one last battle, and you sense that this is more than just a programmed objective at work.
 As well as everything else he seems to have acquired a sense of human spirit.

 John Connor : Can you learn stuff you haven’t been programmed with so you could be… you know, more human?
 And not such a dork all the time?